 On the Meloneras sea promenade we find several signature boutiques, perfumeries and jewelers.
 For example, Hugo Boss, Lacoste, Ralph Lauren, Fund Grube, and jewelry stores like Geneve’s.

 If you are looking for Zara in the south of Gran Canaria, El Tablero is the only shopping center that has it.
 Well, also in Vecindario, but it is already about 25 minutes from Maspalomas.
 Here there are also other Inditex group stores, a supermarket and restaurants.

 ✔ Mogan Mall, Puerto Rico Gran Canaria Shopping Centre

-This is the last shopping center that opened in Gran Canaria and the concept is semi exterior as you can see in the next photo.
+This is the last shopping center that opened in Gran Canaria.
+It is an outdoor mall as you can see in the next photo.
 It has a wide gastronomic offer, a supermarket and stores such as Mango and others from the Inditex group such as Lefties, Pull & Bear and Bershka.
-It is located in the tourist center of Puerto Rico.
+This is one of the best things to do in Puerto Rico.